-- Appointing the President and Chief Executive Officer.
-Selecting a Chairman among the members of the Board. - 2.
+- 1. Appointing the President and Chief Executive Officer.
+Selecting a Chairman among the members of the Board and, if the Chairman is not an independent director, selecting a Lead Director among the independent directors. - 2.
 Approving the appointment of the other members of management. - 3.
-Ensuring that the Compensation Committee assesses annually the performance of the Chief Executive Officer and of senior management, taking into consideration the Board's expectations and the objectives that have been set. - 4.
-Approving, upon the recommendation of the Compensation Committee, the compensation of the Chairman of the Board, the Chief Executive Officer and the Chief Financial Officer, as well as the Chief Executive Officers' overall objectives. - 5.
+Ensuring that the Compensation Committee assesses annually the performance of the Chief Executive Officer and of senior management, taking into consideration the Board's expectations and the objectives that have been set. - Approving, upon the recommendation of the Compensation Committee, the compensation of the Chairman of the Board, the Chief Executive Officer and the Chief Financial Officer, as well as the Chief Executive Officers' overall objectives. - 5.
 Ensure that a management succession planning process is in place. - 6.
 Ensuring that the Compensation Committee considered the implications of the risks associated with the Corporation's compensation policies and practices.